 The likelihood for a discretely observed continuous-time Markov chain with a large but \emph{finite} statespace and a rate matrix (or infinitesimal generator) $Q$ is the product of a set of transition probabilities, each of which requires the evaluation of $v^\top e^{Qt}$ for an inter-observation time $t$ and a non-negative vector $v$ representing the state at an observation time.
-Fast algorithms for exactly this calculation, some specifically designed for sparse $Q$, are available \cite[e.g.][]{Sidje1998,SidjeStewart1999,Dubious,AMH11} and some are applicable even when the number of possible states, $d$, is in the hundreds of thousands; however, many processes of interest have a countably infinite number of states, and an exact, matrix-exponential approach might appear impossible for such systems.
-Refuting this conjecture, \cite{GHS17} describes an ingenious pseudo-marginal MCMC algorithm \cite[]{AndrieuRoberts:2009} that uses random truncations \cite[e.g.][]{McLeish2011,GlynnRhee2014} and coffin states to explore the parameter posteriors for MJPs with infinite statespaces using only exponentials of finite rate matrices.
+Fast algorithms for exactly this calculation, some specifically designed for sparse $Q$, are available \cite[e.g.][]{Sidje1998,SidjeStewart1999,Dubious,AMH11} and some are applicable even when the number of possible states, $d$, is in the tens of thousands; however, many processes of interest have a countably infinite number of states, and an exact, matrix-exponential approach might appear impossible for such systems.
+Refuting this conjecture, \cite{GHS17} describes an ingenious pseudo-marginal MCMC algorithm \cite[]{AndrieuRoberts:2009} that uses random truncations \cite[e.g.][]{McLeish2011,GlynnRhee2014} and coffin states to explore the parameter posteriors for MJPs with infinite statespaces using exponentials of finite rate matrices.
 Unlike other pseudo-marginal algorithms which use random truncation \cite[e.g.][]{Lyneetal2015}, the algorithm of \cite{GHS17} is guaranteed to produce unbiased estimates of the likelihood which are non-negative.
-The algorithm, however, suffers from issues, mainly arising from the need to use a proposal distribution for the truncation level (see Section \ref{sec.GHS}) and as a result it is less efficient than the most appropriate particle MCMC algorithm (see Section \ref{sec.numcomp}).
+The algorithm, however, suffers from several issues: the most important arises from the need to use a proposal distribution for the truncation level (see Section \ref{sec.GHS}).
+As a result, in some examples the algorithm is less efficient than the most appropriate particle MCMC algorithm (see Section \ref{sec.numcomp}).